DCC-UAB/XNAPproject-grup07/QUESTIONS.md

 - Compare the results from accuracy into different classes (artists).

 ### Planning
-- Get the 10 artists with the most pictures -> Ariadna
+- Get the 10 artists with the most pictures -> Daria
 - Compare accuracy from classes -> Ariadna

 ### Results